Queer Planet

 Queer Planet is a 2023 nature television documentary about LGBT behavior in animals, directed and produced by Ed Watkins.
 The documentary is narrated by actor Andrew Rannells.

 Content

 The documentary is split into several parts.
 It talks about some of the animal species which exhibit LGBT behavior, particularly homosexuality and bisexuality, including lions, giraffes, and clownfish.

 Reception

 The film was generally received well by critics, with a particular emphasis on the series' wit and use of humor.
 Matthew Rozsa of Salon.com wrote, "Queerness is everywhere in nature, despite claims to the contrary, and 'Queer Planet' underlines that sexual diversity isn't an anomaly.
 It's worth celebrating."

-However, the series received criticism for its political agenda.
-Several conservative political commentators criticized the film, including Fox Nation's Tomi Lahren, with Lahren stating: "If animals were indeed gay, there would be no more animals.
+However, the series received criticism from conservative political commentators, including Tomi Lahren, who claimed "If animals were indeed gay, there would be no more animals.
 Just basic science there."